 Usually, the business that experiences that kind of personalization success has a massive audience with an already-loyal customer base to experiment on.

-And when they experience a 1% or 2% jump in their conversion rate, it’s significant because of their hundreds of thousands of customers.
+When they see a one or two percent jump in their conversion rate, it’s significant because of their hundreds of thousands of customers.

 For you, that might not be so significant.

 Regardless of the size of the business, though, marketers everywhere are prioritizing personalization.

 It’s hard to blame them when so many studies swear by the power of personalization.

 But here’s what’s even more interesting.
 Only 31 percent of marketers think that they are using personalization right, and 69 percent think they aren’t.

 This means while marketers understand the importance of personalization, most don’t know how to do it effectively.

 Here’s the point: Marketers know personalization is important, but they don’t know how to use it effectively.